 CLEVELAND, OH – The Clevelanders whose homes and property registered sex offender Michael Francis Cosgrove once helped the city take for its own purposes as an assistant director of law and later as director of community development may find some sense of revenge in learning all of his fate.
 Cosgrove’s now a registered sex offender in addition to being suspended from practicing law and forced to resign a cushy job as the former director of Neighborhood Housing Services.

-Cosgrove announced his resignation from the city’s community development department on December 8, 2017, two days after the December 6th date law enforcement agents from the FBI, U.S. Department of Treasury and HUD’s inspector general raided the office of one of the many bribe taking employees he supervised, Khalil Ewais.
+Cosgrove announced his resignation from the city’s community development department on December 8, 2017, two days after the December 6th date law enforcement agents from the FBI, U.S. Department of Treasury and HUD’s inspector general raided the office of one of the many bribe taking employees he oversaw, Khalil Ewais.

 Cosgrove had also covered for a complaint Cameron Farley levied at Detroit Shoreway’s Adam Rosen for criminally falsifying the daily time allocation sheets he submitted in exchange for HUD funds.
 Matt Zone had interfered with Farley’s landlord tenant relationship with Pioneer Savings & Loan owner Virginia Barsan; and was working “through” Cosgrove, Rosen and Ramsey to drive him out of the loft he resided in above a restaurant on Detroit Avenue near 65th Street.